bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/tracepoints-and-monitoring-the-bitcoin-network.md

 Speaker 2: 00:09:25

 Yeah, of course, like the mining pool observer, it works by comparing a block that was recently mined to a block template that was recently created from my node.
-So obviously there are some differences between the my nodes mempool and the mining pools mempool and we can't exactly time when the mining pool actually created his block template but we can still compare the template, my template and the pools block and figure out, for example, which transactions are shared.
+So obviously there are some differences between my nodes mempool and the mining pools mempool and we can't exactly time when the mining pool actually created his block template but we can still compare the template, my template and the pools block and figure out, for example, which transactions are shared.
 We hope that's a big part, but we can actually see transactions that are missing from the block that we think should be in the block.
 We can also see transactions that are extra to the block.
 So one transaction that's always extra is the coinbase.